julienvollering/DSMdepth/ms/ms.md

 To define a spatial extent for a particular DSM, kNNDM can be used to investigate how far the map can extend beyond a set of point measurements; if the sample-to-prediction nearest neighbor distribution cannot be simulated by any set of cross-validation folds, then the extent is too expansive [@meyerMachineLearningbasedGlobal2022; @linnenbrinkKNNDMCVKfold2024].
 However, the tradeoff between multiple small-extent DSM and fewer large-extent DSM needs research.
-Bohn and Miller [-@bohnLocallyEnhancedDigital2024] advocate for bottom-up stitching of local DSM, and for peat depth we assert that these should at least stay within peatland regions (or 'supertopes'), where the composition of mesotopes is similar -- e.g., regions dominated by raised bogs versus regions dominated by sloping fens [@moenNationalAtlasNorway1999; @joostenWiseUseMires2002].
+@bohnLocallyEnhancedDigital2024 advocate for bottom-up stitching of local DSM, and for peat depth we assert that these should at least stay within peatland regions (or 'supertopes'), where the composition of mesotopes is similar -- e.g., regions dominated by raised bogs versus regions dominated by sloping fens [@moenNationalAtlasNorway1999; @joostenWiseUseMires2002].
 Depth varies systematically between bogs and fens [@lindsayPeatlandMireTypes2016], between peats formed by terrestrialization versus paludification [@buffamFillingHolesRegional2010], and probably along other axes of peatland typology.
 Therefore, DSM is more likely to uncover consistent predictor--depth relationships within peatland regions than across them.